Tibbitt to Contwoyto Winter Road is the world’s longest heavy haul ice road

 Is Tibbitt to Contwoyto Winter Road open?

 Always check the weather forecast before you start your journey: adverse conditions are common.
-This seasonal winter road (also called Denison's Road) is only open for eight to nine weeks each year, from February to the beginning of April (depending on weather and the season's load requirements), and it must be constructed each year to service mines in the area.
+This seasonal winter road (also called Denison's Road) is only open for eight to nine weeks each year, from February to the beginning of April (depending on weather and the season's load requirements), and must be constructed each year to service mines in the area.
 Expect high winds, storms and poor visibility often.
 All drivers are urged to carry proper winter clothing and survival equipment, as weather conditions can change quickly.

 Where does Tibbitt to Contwoyto Winter Road start and end?